wp-plugins/icono-pure-css-icons/readme.txt

 = Icono =

-Icono is an icon pack that needs no external resources.
-Every tag can be an icon made with **pure CSS** by giving it the appropriate class.
+Icono is an icon pack that needs no external resources except one small stylesheet.
+No javascript or font pack needed.
+Any tag can be an made into an icon with **pure CSS** by giving it the appropriate class.
-Just add iconos classes to any type of elements that support the psuedo-element.
+Just add an icono class to any type of element that supports the psuedo-element.

-Icono was created and is maintained by [Saeed Alipoor](https://github.com/saeedalipoor)
+Icono was created and is maintained by [Saeed Alipoor](https://github.com/saeedalipoor) and currently features 100 pure CSS icons.

 = Shortcode =